S-odland/ME449-Capstone/README.md

 General assignments of ME449 can be found [here](https://github.com/S-odland/ME449-RoboticManipulation)

+I never ended up getting overshoot to work, However good gains should have be kd = 20 and ki = 400 for overshoot which would have exhibited oscillation.
+Anyways this is what I've got

 ### youBot Kinematics Simulator and csv output
 * The code for this section is in NextState.py and contains three functions:
   * writeCSV(): writes a .csv file